w512/Kivarion/README.md

 Kivarion is a modern, fast, and secure desktop password manager that works with the KeePass format (`.kdbx` files).
 Built with **Tauri 2** and **Vue 3**, it provides a native user experience with a strong focus on security.

+## Why Kivarion?

+- **Your data, your storage.** A vault is a single `.kdbx` file on your disk.
+Kivarion has no cloud, no servers, and never sees your data — you decide where the file lives (a local folder, an encrypted drive, or your own sync service such as Syncthing, iCloud Drive, or Dropbox).
+- **No account, no subscription.** There is nothing to sign up for and nothing to pay for.
+The app works fully offline; the only optional network request is favicon fetching, which is a single Settings switch away from never happening.
+- **Open format, no lock-in.** Kivarion reads and writes standard KDBX 4, so your vault stays compatible with KeePass, KeePassXC, KeeWeb, and the rest of the ecosystem.
+Leaving Kivarion never requires an export or migration.
+- **Open source.** The entire application is GPL-3.0 and auditable — the encryption, the file handling, and everything in between.
+- **Proven cryptography.** KDBX 4 encryption (AES-256 / ChaCha20) with **Argon2** key derivation — a modern, memory-hard KDF that is considerably harder to brute-force than PBKDF2.

 ## Key Features

 - **Full KDBX 4 support** — securely work with KeePass 2.x databases.